alangiacomin/laravel-base-pack/docs/index.md

   → [Learn more](https://alangiacomin.github.io/laravel-base-pack/events.html)

-* **Repositories**

-  A pattern to abstract and encapsulate data access logic, improving testability and separation of concerns.

-  → _Coming soon_

 ## 🧪 Testing & Maintainability

 The separation encouraged by this package helps writing unit tests focused on commands and domain logic, keeping the